Extrude Surface

 Are you interested in code?

 Zoo Design Studio writes KCL behind the scenes.
-A surface extrusion is just an extrude call with bodyType = SURFACE, applied to a sketch segment or profile.
+A surface extrusion is an extrude call with bodyType = SURFACE, applied to a sketch segment, body edge, or profile.

 Want to find out more about the extrude function?
 Check it out in our KCL docs.